Pairwise Structure Alignment

-Options in the pull-down menu "Download files" can be used to download coordinates, sequences, and matrices used for the alignment.
+Options in the "Export" pull-down menu can be used to download coordinates, sequences, and matrices used for the alignment.
 The options are shown in the figure and listed below:

-- Superposed structures - allows users to download the transformed atomic coordinates in mmCIF format for both structures after superposition
+- Superposed Structures - allows downloading the transformed atomic coordinates in mmCIF format for both structures after superposition

-- Sequence alignment - allows users to download the aligned sequences in FASTA format from the selected structure alignment
+- Sequence Alignment - allows downloading the aligned sequences in FASTA format from the selected structure alignment